-From that scrap pile I showed you earlier, I take the dowel and luan pieces and create the cross-piece of the weather vane, and here it is in the raw.
+From that scrap pile I showed you earlier, I take the dowel and luan pieces and create the cross-piece of the weather vane.
+Finally, here it is in the raw.

-Notice I added a ceiling plate from an antique light fixture to the base, but this guy’s not finished yet.
-I want patina, so I go to Modern Masters copper metal effects set that I used on my Art Deco vanity.
+Notice I added a ceiling plate from an antique light fixture to the base.
+But, this guy’s not finished yet.
+I want patina, so I go to a copper metal effects set that I used on my Art Deco vanity.
 Let me tell you…this stuff ROCKS!

 This is metal in a jar and when added to wood, metal, plastic, anything…it becomes oxidized with the green aging solution.
 See, I told you it was cool. tsk.

 I gave my faux weather vane a coat of acid blocking primer and, next comes the gorgeous reactive copper paint.

 While I could stop there, I am aching to see this thing take on that wonderful green patina, so I spritz it with the aging solution and watch the transformation take effect in minutes.
 This is a cool experiment to show my homeschooled children.
 Science is fun!

 Ready to see my legless cock turned rustic weather vane?
 Meet Sir Clucksalot. (yes, I give quirky names to my creations at times)

 I love the character this metal art has and find it amazing that it’s mostly made of wood.
 And how about that butcher block…swoon!
 It is available in my shop (ALL SOLD) along with my cow and rooster creations.
 Come on over to see all there is to offer.